CENTENNIAL CELEBRATION: 100 YEARS OF CONSERVATION AND COMMUNITY

 The Jasper Ridge Biological Preserve (JRBP) is operated by Stanford University as a field station for research and teaching and is not open to the public except on docent-led tours.
 Year-round birding is rewarding due to the variety of habitats including Searsville Lake, a riparian corridor, mixed woodlands, chaparral, and grasslands.
 We’ll check out the historic and often controversial Searsville Dam and search the varied habitats for woodpeckers, waterfowl, and songbirds.

-Age Limit: Ages 14+ (children 13 years and younger are not allowed on the preserve by Stanford policy), Young birders, ages 18 and under, must be accompanied by a parent or guardian
+Age Limit: Ages 14+, Children 13 years and younger are not allowed on the preserve by Stanford policy.

 Trip Difficulty: 2 miles, paved trails, packed-dirt trails, little or no elevation gain, mixed sun and shade